A Timeline of Wilshire Boulevard Temple

 Rabbi Maxwell H. Dubin joins the clergy at the Temple to direct the Religious School and adult programs.

-An architectural masterpiece, the new Temple is dedicated.
-Its richly ornamented interior features black marble, gold inlay, fine mosaics, rare woods and Biblically-themed murals created by artist Hugo Ballin, who has been commissioned by Warner Bros. studio chief Jack Warner.
+The new Temple is dedicated.
+Its richly ornamented interior features black marble, gold inlay, fine mosaics, rare woods and Biblically-themed murals created by artist Hugo Ballin, who was commissioned by Warner Bros. studio chief Jack Warner and his two surviving brothers.
 The Temple’s immense Byzantine dome soon becomes a landmark in Wilshire Center and throughout Los Angeles.

 Rabbi Alfred Wolf joins the Temple.